Table of Contents

 - Now applies to PCA, wildlife protection, human organ transplants, and more.

-- Example: NCP leader Chhagan Bhujbal (arrested 2016) denied bail for over two years under this amendment.
+- Example: NCP leader Chhagan Bhujbal (arrested in 2016) denied bail for over two years under this amendment.

-- Other Impacts of Amendments:
+Other Impacts of Amendments

 - Expanded money laundering definition to include concealment, acquisition, possession, and use of proceeds of crime.